livejs/JSConf-Budapest-2017/README.md

 # JSConf Budapest 2017

-We did a audio + visual + light performance for after-party of [JSConf Budapest](http://jsconfbp.com/).
+We did a audio + visual + light performance for the after-party of [JSConf Budapest](http://jsconfbp.com/).

 * Where?
 [Corvin Club](http://corvinclub.hu/index.php/en/), Budapest, Hungary
 * When?
 26th of October 2017, 08:30pm until 10:00pm